I refuse to accept the cynical notion that nation after nation must spiral down a militaristic stairway into the hell of thermonuclear destruction

 This board game is an extension of the football version of Co-operative Quiz.
 It can be used with various tasks.
-Below I have provided a set of flashcards featuring the flags of all the nations involved in the 2006 World cup.
+One simple task is identifying flashcards.
+Accordingly, a set of flags for the 2018 World Cup is provided below.
 It is possible to use the game competitively by dividing the players into opposing teams but this is not necessary and I think best avoided.
 The description below assumes all the players are on the same team.

 Before the game can be played the board and playing cards must be downloaded, printed out and prepared.
 There are eight cards for the red team and eight cards for the blue team.
 You'll need something around 20mm diameter to represent the ball - a one yen coin will do.

-- The Players decide which team they will be and whether they will play in blue or in red.
+- The Players decide on the name of their team team and whether they will play in blue or in red.

 - Separate the game cards by colour, shuffle them and deal four of each colour to either end of the board.
 The red cards go behind the green goalkeeper and hate blue cards behind the yellow goalkeeper ( i.e. the cards are placed at the goal being attacked).
 The cards should be dealt face down.

 - Decide on a duration for each half and set a timer accordingly.

 - Place the ball on the centre spot for kick-off.

 Method of Play

 - One player is selected to go first and given a flashcard to identify If the player is uncertain of the correct answer the player may pass the task to any other player.

 - A player who correctly identifies the correct answer rolls a six sided dice and moves the ball forwards towards the target goal.
 Count each swath of grass as one space.